kevinolega/callcentertrainingtips/_posts/2012-10-13-ten-things-advantage.md

 I won’t compete for a job for a while so I’m giving you a list of advantages I have when looking for work.

-**I’m writing this to help people who’re having a hard time competing in the market.**
+**I’m writing this to help Filipinos who’re having a hard time competing in the local job market.**

 You won’t be competing with me anyway so I don't worry about it but just in case you do, may the best person win.